Keeping gambling fun and safe

-Increasingly, gambling in all its forms is a pastime enjoyed as part of the broad offer from the leisure and entertainment sector.
-Over 70 per cent of adults in the UK enjoy some form of gambling, including lotteries, Poker, football pools, horse racing, bingo and casinos.
-Gambling is now also widely available online and on tens of millions of portable internet devices, like smart phones, laptops and tablets.
-For the overwhelming majority of people gambling is an exciting and pleasurable pastime.
+Over 70 per cent of adults in the UK enjoy some form of gambling.
+For the overwhelming majority it's an exciting and pleasurable pastime.
 That is the way Caesars Entertainment UK wants to keep it.

 For some people, however, gambling can present problems.
 So, another of our most important charitable relationships is with GamCare, the national charity providing support for people who have problems with their gambling.
 Caesars supports GamCare’s work through voluntary contributions to the Responsible Gambling Trust which funds treatment, research and education programmes.